 - How much money do YouTubers make?

-- How to become a YouTuber?
+- How do you become a YouTuber?

 - How do YouTubers make money?

-- What are the highest-paid or most lucrative Youtube niches?
+- What are the highest-paid or most lucrative YouTube niches?

 How Big is YouTube?